How important are backups for Google Workspace?

 Google provides tools that can help retain Google Workspace user data using Google Vault (an archiving & e-discovery add-on) and Google Takeout (a free offering that if enabled allows users to manual extract data offline, including scheduled downloads).
 Both tools help retain Google Workspace data and export it offline, however, they do not have any recovery capabilities in order to restore data back to Google Workspace.

 There is a broad spectrum of traditional backup solutions that support Google Workspace.
 However these solutions typically only provide partial support of Google Workspace (e.g. no OU structure, sharing permissions or Google Workspace calendar, Gmail labels etc.).

 NAS/SAN storage devices that can take regular backups of Google Workspace and store them locally.
 Similarly to traditional backup software vendors these are focused on server backup and provide limited support for Google Workspace.

 These tools are focused on Google Workspace and other SaaS apps protection and don’t provide a fully managed cloud service.
 Customers need to install, maintain, host and manage the backup software and storage.
 Although the price of the software is lower than the price of the cloud-based backup solutions, the total cost of ownership for such solutions will typically exceed that of fully managed cloud services.

-- We recommend Afi to all our Google Workspace customers.
+- Patronum Backup (Powered by Afi) to all our Google Workspace customers.

-- Afi, Spanning & Backupify show the best performance vs other solutions, but Spanning and Backupify have important limitations when compared to Afi.
+- Afi, Spanning & Backupify show the best performance vs other solutions, but Spanning and Backupify have important limitations when compared to Patronum Backup.

 - Gartner, IDC and Forrester recommend using 3rd party G Suite backup to protect data from ransomware & deletions, as the built-in Google recovery options are insufficient in most cases.